Ramji Londonwaley: Production

 Ramji Londonwaley is a remake of the Tamil film Nala Damayanthi (2003) written by Kamal Haasan, starring R. Madhavan in the lead role.
-Originally titled Bawarchi, Madhavan was chosen to star in the lead role, and also wrote the film's dialogues, while Sanjay Dayma was selected as the director of the project following his work as an associate director in films such as Lagaan (2001).
+Originally titled Bawarchi (Transl: Chef/cook), Madhavan was chosen to star in the lead role, and also wrote the film's dialogues, while Sanjay Dayma was selected as the director of the project following his work as an associate director in films such as Lagaan (2001).
 Madhavan chose to rewrite the second half of the original film and change the climax to his preference.
 Actress Samita Bangargi was cast in the film after Madhavan's wife Sarita had recommended her after seeing her work in Yeh Kya Ho Raha Hai?
 (2002) and in the promotional videos of Shaadi Ka Laddoo (2004).
 She was cast in the film as a non-resident Indian from London.

 The film was primarily shot throughout 2004 in London and Reading The shoot occurred swiftly, with a particular set of 20 minutes of screen time being shot in six hours.
 As a result of the 2004 Madrid train bombings, the team found it difficult to gain permission to shoot the film at an airport.
 Eventually after failing to convince officials at Heathrow Airport and Gatwick Airport, they had to settle for filming a sequence at Leicester Airport.